cheeseweasel/amz_sp_api/lib/vendor-invoices-api-model/README.md

 require 'vendor-invoices-api-model'

 api_instance = AmzSpApi::VendorInvoicesApiModel::VendorPaymentsApi.new
-body = AmzSpApi::VendorInvoicesApiModel::SubmitInvoicesRequest.new # SubmitInvoicesRequest |
+body = AmzSpApi::VendorInvoicesApiModel::SubmitInvoicesRequest.new # SubmitInvoicesRequest | The request body containing the invoice data to submit.

 begin